 By the time you graduate from our program, you will be able to:

 Our certificate program is designed to lead directly to employment.
 However, you may transfer credits from your required coursework into our associate degree in mechanical engineering technology.

 We offer the complete program at our Harrisburg Campus.

 Due to the coronavirus pandemic, please visit this webpage to review the most up-to-date details about how courses are being offered.

 Yes!
 Through the HACC Foundation, there are scholarships available.
 Please visit hacc.edu/scholarships for details and deadlines.

 We offer courses in the spring, summer and fall, and you can visit our website to apply anytime.
 When you submit your application, please include the unique program code 4350, which ensures you apply to the correct one.

 We can help you combine your passion for drawing and math into a rewarding career.
 With our Mechanical Technology Program, you will have the opportunity to work with today’s most advanced systems.
-To learn more about this promising career path, please contact an admissions counselor or department chair Kelley Engle, today!
+To learn more about this promising career path, please contact an admissions counselor or the engineering, trades & computer technologies department chair, Dr. Kelley Engle, today!